Here are a few frequently asked questions on our healthy, natural pet foods to help you understand more.

 Protein derived from meat has a high biological and nutritional value.
 This basically means that, as an average, our food provides 27g of protein per 100g.
-Dog food which contains meat meal and derivatives (which may contain beaks, skins, feathers and hides) as the protein source provides no biological or nutritional value.
+Dog food which contains meat meal (which may contain beaks, skins, feathers and hides) as the protein source provides no biological or nutritional value.

 Our food contains all essential and non-essential amino acids, 22 in total required by a dog.

 Vitamin A, B2, C, D and E are naturally found in our ingredients, however rather than use nasty chemicals such as BHA, BHT, Ethoxyquin, Propyl Gallate to preserve our food we use a combination of tocopherols, vitamin C and vitamin E.

 We do not use artificial colourings or flavour enhancers, we don’t need to, our food is naturally palatable from the pure ingredients we use to make it.

 When creating our dry food range our aim was to produce a premium quality, completely natural dry food.
 The price reflects the quality of the food and the ingredients we use to make it.

 Our dry food range has been developed as a completely natural meal with all signature high quality ingredients as our wet food.
 It contains absolutely no artificial additives, colourings, flavour enhancers or preservatives.